-For pre-foreclsoure homes, the same process is applied, but the buyer/investor also has to catch up the back payments and get the loan current to stop the foreclosure process.
+The same process is applied for pre-foreclosure homes, but the buyer/investor also has to catch-up on the back-payments and get the loan current to stop the foreclosure process.

-If a cash investor is purchasing the home, he/she will most probably rehab the home and then sell it for retail value and make a bigger profit.
-For this to be possible, there has to be enough equity in the home.
-At least, equity of 20 percent or higher.
+For this reason, a cash investor will most probably rehab the home and then sell it for retail value and make an even bigger profit.
+For this to be possible, there has to be enough equity in the home (20 percent or higher, at least).

 It is up to you, as a real estate investor/wholesaler, to ensure there is equity in the home before reaching out to the homeowner.
-There may also be liens or encumbrances against the property, so it is important to run a good title check with an investor friendly Title Company before buying the home.
+There may also be liens or encumbrances against the property, so it is important to run a good title check with an investor-friendly Title Company before purchasing the home.

 Always do your due diligence before acquiring pre-foreclosures.

-If you get a homeowner to agree selling their home to you, it is critical to get the previous owner to properly sign a Quit Claim Deed.
-This deed should be recorded with the county or parish once the bank has accepted the catch-up payment.
+And if you get a homeowner to agree to sell their home to you, it is critical to get the previous owner to sign a Quit Claim Deed.
+Equally important, this deed should be recorded with the county or parish once the bank has accepted the catch-up payment.

 You Are Not Only Helping The Homeowner

 When wholesaling pre-foreclosures, you help the homeowner to avoid foreclosure and to ruin his/her credit.
 But you also help the buyer/investor to purchase a house without needing to make a huge cash investment.